Getting Residence Permit by Buying Property

-And for those who don’t have half a million Euros to invest for the Golden Visa program, there’s still good news because you can purchase property in Spain for less (than €500.000) and apply for the “Non-Lucrative Visa” also known as the “Retirement Visa”.
+And for those who don’t have half a million Euros to invest in the Golden Visa program, there’s still good news because you can purchase property in Spain for less (than €500.000) and apply for the “Non-Lucrative Visa” also known as the “Retirement Visa”.
 Buying a property in Spain, even the one that does not meet the Golden Visa criteria, would make the non-lucrative visa application and approval processes easier.

 What is the Non-Lucrative Residence Permit?

 This category of residence permit is one of the most popular paths to residency in Spain by non-EU/EEA/Swiss nationals.
 The non-lucrative residence permit is typically reserved for applicants who have no plans to work in Spain and are financially self-sufficient.

 How Long is the Validity of the Non-Lucrative Residence Permit?

 The non-lucrative residence permit is valid for one year and can be renewed for an additional two years, renewable twice.
 That is, the non-lucrative visa will allow you up to five years of residence in Spain (year 1 + 2 years + 2 years).
 At the end of this period, you will be able to get a long-term residence permit in Spain that gives you the opportunity to live in the country without renewing your permit again for 5 years.
 Finally, you will be allowed to apply for Spanish citizenship.

 For the visa renewal, the same documentation and proof of funds are required.
 However, at the end of your first year, you can modify your application and apply for a work permit also (self-employed or employed).

 General Requirements and Documentation: